MonaNaamani/Programming-Notes/programming.md

 ```
 <a> / <abbr> /<acronym> / <b> / <bdo> / <big> / <br> / <button> / <cite>/ <code> / <dfn> / <em> / <i> / <img> / <input> / <kbd> / <label> / <map> / <object> / <output> / <q> / <samp> / <script> / <select> / <small> / <span> / <strong> / <sub> / <sup> / <textarea> / <time> / <tt> / <var>
 ```
+#### Link Styling

+Links can be styled differently depending on their state.
+The four link states commonly used are:

+- a:link - Represents a normal, unvisited link.
+- a:visited - Represents a link that the user has visited.
+- a:hover - Represents a link when the user hovers over it.
+- a:active - Represents a link at the moment it is clicked.

+`Text Decoration`: The text-decoration property controls the appearance of the link's text decoration, such as underlining.
+When set to none it removes the line under the links.
+Here are some commonly used text decoration values for styling links:
+- Underline: Adds a line beneath the link text.
+- Overline: Adds a line above the link text.
+- Line-through: Adds a line through the link text.

 #### Cascade

 Specificity: A CSS declaration that is more specific will take precedence over less specific ones.